dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 * Avoid direct instantiation of dependent classes within services.
 Direct instantiation couples the code to a particular implementation.
 * Make app classes small, well-factored, and easily tested.

-If a class seems to have too many injected dependencies, this is generally a sign that the class has too many responsibilities and is violating the [Single Responsibility Principle (SRP)](/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#single-responsibility).
+If a class seems to have too many injected dependencies, that's generally a sign that the class has too many responsibilities and is violating the [Single Responsibility Principle (SRP)](/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#single-responsibility).
 Attempt to refactor the class by moving some of its responsibilities into a new class.
 Keep in mind that Razor Pages page model classes and MVC controller classes should focus on UI concerns.

 ### Disposal of services